greganswer/greganswer.github.io/_posts/2023-03-15-prioritizing-tasks-roi-over-everything.md

 title: "Prioritizing Tasks: ROI Over Everything"
 ---

 On Sunday I was working on my blog.
 I wanted to add some Web Weekly content.
-I was looking at the exiting 3 Web Weekly posts and I thought it was time to move them to their own collection.
+I was looking at the existing 3 Web Weekly posts and I thought it was time to move them to their own collection.

 I’m using Jekyll to load my site so I’m kinda stuck with how this needs to be implemented.
 Though this may seem like a limitation, hopefully in the long run it will force me to focus on what’s important.
 The details of how this works are not relevant to this post.